 The City's water sampling and testing program complied with the Standards under the Regulation and ensured appropriate corrective actions were taken when necessary.
-As this Regulation indicates the minimum standard, exceedance of these values represent the point of which adverse reporting and corrective action is triggered.
+As this Regulation indicates the minimum standard, exceedance of these values represents the point of which adverse reporting and corrective action is triggered.

-3.1.4 Ontario Regulation 188/07 - Licensing of Municipal Water Systems
+Ontario Regulation 188/07 Licensing of Municipal Water Systems

-The Act requires Owners and Operating Authorities of municipal residential Drinking Water Systems to have an accredited Operating Authority.
+The Act requires Owners and Operating Authorities of municipal residential drinking water systems to have an accredited Operating Authority.
 To become accredited, an Operating Authority must establish and maintain a Quality Management System (QMS).
 Minimum requirements for the QMS are specified within the Drinking Water Quality Management Standard (DWQMS).
-Ontario Regulation 188/07 - Licensing of Municipal Drinking Water Systems was established to aid in the licensing of the municipal Drinking Water Systems.
+Ontario Regulation 188/07 - Licensing of Municipal Drinking Water Systems was established to aid in the licensing of the municipal drinking water system.